FORCE-$\alpha$ Numerical Fluxes within the Arbitrary High Order Semidiscrete WENO-DeC Framework: A Competitive Alternative to Upwind Fluxes: Numerical results

-Concerning efficiency, the results are displayed in the right plot of Figure~\ref{fig:Euler_2d_unsteady_vortex_WENODeC}.
-According to it, the best performance is the one obtained through the exact RS, while, the worst one is obtained with FORCE--10.
+\RIIcolor{Visual representations of the results are reported in Figure~\ref{fig:Euler_2d_unsteady_vortex_WENODeC}.
+For readability, just like in the one--dimensional case, we present two sets of plots: the ones on the left column concern only the FORCE-$\alpha$ numerical fluxes, while, the ones on the right concern comparisons between FORCE-$\alpha$ fluxes with references values $\alpha=2,$ 3 and 10 with Rusanov, HLL and exact RS.
+Concerning convergence, the expected order of accuracy has been attained for all configurations, and one can once again notice how the difference among the results obtained through different numerical fluxes tends to decrease as the order of accuracy increases, as observed in~\cite{micalizzitoro2024}.
+For order 7, the lines are rather hard to distinguish, meaning that the error for given mesh refinement is essentially the same.
+Concerning efficiency, the best performance is the one obtained through the exact RS, while, the worst one is obtained with FORCE--10.
 The exact RS is followed by HLL, however, it is interesting to notice how the related line becomes indistinguishable from the ones of FORCE-2, FORCE-3, and Rusanov for orders 5 and 7.
 For such orders, FORCE-5 gives intermediate results between FORCE-10 and the block consisting of HLL, FORCE-2, FORCE-3 and Rusanov.
 For order 3, in order of increasing efficiency, we have FORCE-10, Rusanov, FORCE-2, FORCE-5, FORCE-3, HLL and exact RS.
 The estimated computational times to reach an error equal to $10^{-16}$, obtained through linear regression of the curves in the efficiency plots, are reported in bar plots in Figure~\ref{fig:expected_time_Euler_2d}.
 The results reflect the previous description.
 Notice how the relative difference between the estimated computational times of FORCE-2 and of the exact RS goes from 88\% for order 3 to 7\% for order 7.
 The difference is supposed to become even smaller for higher order, leading again to the conclusion that FORCE--$\alpha$ numerical fluxes are a very competitive alternative to upwind fluxes within high order frameworks.
+In particular, the conclusions are consistent with what obtained in one space dimension: lower values of $\alpha$ are preferable, with $\alpha=2$ and $\alpha=3$ being the best options. }